 Overnight Protein Packed Chia Pudding

 - ½ banana, mashed

 - ½ tsp cinnamon

-Step #1: Place the chia seeds in a bowl and cover with almond milk.
-Add the vanilla protein, banana, berries, and cinnamon.
-Stir to combine.
+Step #1: Place the chia seeds in a bowl and cover with the oat milk.
+Add the protein powder, banana, cinnamon, vanilla, and pure maple syrup.
+Stir well.

 Aromatics (Onion, Garlic, Ginger)

 Onions and garlic pack in tons of flavor and are the base of most soups and sauces.
 When broken down, they release an enzyme called alliinase that gets activated into allicin, an antibacterial, antifungal, antiparasitic and antiviral compound.
 Allicin also targets bad guys like E. coli and Candida albicans.